EGJSERVICES/EGJ-SERVICES-GROUP/README.md

   <section id="about" class="dynamicbox">
     <h2>About Us</h2>
     <p>EGJ Services Group specializes in three axle truck transportation, hauling aggregates and excess materials across Palm Beach, St Lucie, and Broward Counties.
 We ensure fast deliveries, exceptional service, transparency, and competitive pricing.
 Trust us for efficient and reliable hauling solutions that keep your projects on track!</p>
-    <p>With decades of industry experience, our state of the art fleet and expert drivers guarantee timely and secure transportation.
+    <p>With decades of industry experience, our state-of-the-art fleet and expert drivers guarantee timely and secure transportation.
 Our commitment to safety, customer satisfaction, and innovation has made us the leading trucking partner in South Florida.</p>
   </section>

   <section id="contact" class="dynamicbox">